 - 1. Get an electronic or paper copy of your medical record. - a.
 You can ask to see or get an electronic or paper copy of your medical record and other health information we have about you.
 Ask us how to do this. - b.
 We will provide a copy or a summary of your health information, usually within 30 days of your request.
-We may charge a reasonable, cost-based fee.
+We may charge a reasonable, cost-based fee as allowable by federal/state laws/regulations.